P&P

 • Skills-based hiring expands the available talent pool by an estimated 10–15x for technical roles (Source: Korn Ferry 2025)

-• Internship and co-op experience is now valued by nearly all employers in 2026 job outlook data; apprenticeships are cited by 40%+ (Source: NACE Job Outlook 2026)
+• Internship and co-op experience now valued by nearly all employers in 2026 job outlook data; apprenticeships cited by 40%+ (Source: NACE Job Outlook 2026)

 Practical Implementation